TAX TIPS FOR BLOGGERS AND TRAVEL INFLUENCERS

 (9) You need to know if your blog or social media business is considered a “business” or “hobby” by the IRS so you can accurately file your taxes.

 Figuring out if your blog or social media influence is a “business” or “hobby” according to the IRS is a major step in understanding your tax liability.
 It’s also important to know how to classify your business because there are special rules and limits for deductions you can claim if your blog is considered a “hobby” versus a “business.”
-Just FYI – the IRS uses 9 factors to make the determination which list you can find on their website.
+Just FYI – the IRS uses 9 factors to make the determination and you can find this list on their website.

 (10) The most important of all of these tax tips for bloggers is that YOU ARE responsible for accurately reporting your income.